Dianetics: History

-According to Hubbard, when he was sedated for a dental operation in 1938, he had a near-death experience which inspired him to write the manuscript Excalibur, which was never published.
-This work would eventually become the basis for Dianetics, and later on also Scientology.

-The first publication on Dianetics was "Dianetics: The Evolution of a Science", an article by Hubbard in Astounding Science Fiction (cover date May 1950).
-This was followed by the book Dianetics: The Modern Science of Mental Health published May 9, 1950.
+According to Hubbard, he had a near-death experience while sedated for a dental operation in 1938 that inspired him to write the manuscript Excalibur.
+Though it was never published, the work allegedly became the basis for Dianetics.
+The first publication on Dianetics was Dianetics: The Evolution of a Science, an article by Hubbard in Astounding Science Fiction (cover date May 1950).
+This was followed by the book Dianetics: The Modern Science of Mental Health (DMSMH), published May 9, 1950.
 In these works Hubbard claimed that the source of all psychological pain, and therefore the cause of mental and physical health problems, was a form of memory known as "engrams".
-According to Hubbard, individuals could reach a state he named "Clear" in which a person was freed of these engrams.
-This would be done by talking with an "auditor".
+According to Hubbard, people could reach a state he named "Clear" when all their engrams had been removed by talking with an "auditor".

-While not accepted by the medical and scientific establishment, in the first two years of its publication, over 100,000 copies of the book were sold.
-Many enthusiasts emerged to form groups to study and practice Dianetics.
-The atmosphere from which Dianetics was written about in this period was one of "excited experimentation".
-Sociologist Roy Wallis writes that Hubbard's work was regarded as an "initial exploration" for further development.
-Hubbard wrote an additional six books in 1951, drawing the attention of a significant fan base.

-Publication of Dianetics: The Modern Science of Mental Health brought in a flood of revenue, which Hubbard used to establish Dianetics foundations in six major American cities.
-Dianetics shared The New York Times best-seller list with other self-help writings, including Norman Vincent Peale's True Art of Happiness and Henry Overstreet's The Mature Mind.
-Scholar Hugh B. Urban attributed that the initial success of Dianetics to Hubbard's "entrepreneurial skills".
-Posthumously, Publishers Weekly awarded Hubbard a plaque to acknowledge Dianetics appearing on its bestseller list for one hundred weeks, consecutively.

-Two of the strongest initial supporters of Dianetics in the 1950s were John W. Campbell, editor of Astounding Science Fiction and Joseph Augustus Winter, a writer and medical physician.
-Campbell published some of Hubbard's short stories and Winter hoped that his colleagues would likewise be attracted to Hubbard's Dianetics system.
+While the technique was not accepted by the medical and scientific establishment, in the first two years of its publication DMSMH sold over 100,000 copies.
+Publication of DMSMH brought in a flood of revenue, which Hubbard used to establish Dianetics foundations in six major U.S. cities.
+Two of the strongest initial supporters of Dianetics in the 1950s were John W. Campbell, editor of Astounding Science Fiction, and Joseph Augustus Winter, a writer and medical physician.
+Campbell published some of Hubbard's short stories, and Winter hoped that his own colleagues would likewise be attracted to Hubbard's Dianetics system.

-Per Wallis, it was Dianetics' popularity as a lay psychotherapy that contributed to the Foundation's downfall.
-It was the craze of 1950–51, but the fad was dead by 1952.
+Readers formed groups to study and practice Dianetics.
+According to sociologist Roy Wallis, this period was one of "excited experimentation" and Hubbard's work was regarded as "an initial exploration to be developed further by others".
+Per Wallis, it was Dianetics' popularity as a lay psychotherapy that contributed to the Dianetics Foundation's downfall.
 Most people read the book, tried it out, then put it down.
-The remaining practitioners had no ties to the Foundation and resisted its control.
-Because there were no trained Dianetics professionals, factions formed.
-The followers challenged Hubbard's movement and his authority.
-Wallis suggests Hubbard learned an implicit lesson from this experience.
-He would not make the same mistake when creating Scientology.
+The remaining practitioners had no ties to the Foundation.
+Factions formed and followers challenged Hubbard's movement and his authority.
+The craze of 1950–51 was dead by 1952.